 Harry Potter vs Percy Jackson: Who Has Better Fighting Skills?

 Let’s start this off by saying that Harry Potter can fight.
 If he hadn’t, he would not have survived the many brutal and violent fights he went through.
-Sure, in regard to his dueling prowess, Harry is not on the same level as Voldemort, Dumbledore, or even Snape.
+Sure, regarding his dueling prowess, Harry is not on the same level as Voldemort, Dumbledore, or even Snape.

 Although Harry usually uses spell-based attacks, in some instances he had to physically attack his enemies, using punches and kicks, and even resorted to attacking a Dementor with his wand for it to release him.
 Unfortunately for him, this time he is fighting a particularly tough opponent, who is a natural-born warrior.